Physics-50/Module-2/docs/week1.md

 If you are having trouble working out what to investigate, please speak to your instructor.

+**Make sure when you wiggle a parameter that that is the only parameter that you change - to work out which sources of uncertainty are significant you need to wiggle one parameter at a time.**

 ## Photo for Estimating the Speed of Sound